folio-org/stripes-components/docs/Testing.md

 to isolate a specific test to debug.

-Since `@bigtest/mocha` makes our tests convergent, and could possibly run them multiple times, _they only contain assertions_.
+Since `@bigtest/mocha` makes our tests convergent, and could possibly run them multiple times, _they must only contain assertions_.
 You'll also notice when we perform our `clicked` test that the `await button.clickButton()` action is separated into it's own `beforeEach` hook so it isn't accidentally invoked more than once.
 Separating side-effects this way and repeatedly running our assertions until